surajksharma7/surajksharma7/README.md

   <img src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" width="400" alt="Coding GIF" />
 </div>

-# 👋 Hi, I'm **SURAJ KUMAR**
+# 👋 Hi, I'm **Suraj Kumar**

 ### 🚀 About Me
-I’m an MCA student at UPES (University of Petroleum and Energy Studies) with a strong focus on Artificial Intelligence and Machine Learning.
-I'm passionate about creating intelligent systems, exploring data-driven solutions, and continuously learning new techniques in the AI/ML space.
-This GitHub profile is where I showcase my projects, contributions, and experiments.
+I’m an MCA student at **UPES (University of Petroleum and Energy Studies)** with a strong focus on **Artificial Intelligence** and **Machine Learning**.
+I’m passionate about:
+- Building intelligent systems.
+- Exploring data-driven solutions.
+- Continuously learning new techniques in the AI/ML domain.

+This GitHub profile is my space to showcase projects, contributions, and experiments.

 ---